 -The goal is to spin the net, which opens it to its fullest extent.
 Rotate your body’s torso from left to right and release when your arms are extended in front of you.

 -The line will spool neatly off your hand with the net.

 -Obviously, if you’re throwing with the left hand, reverse the body’s rotation, the grip on the net, and the loop placed on the arm.

 -Let the net fall into the water and sink until it’s on or near the bottom (don’t let it hit bottom if an oyster bed or obstruction is beneath you).

 -Pull the net up swiftly and place it on the dock.
 It would become apparent quickly if you caught bait on the throw.

--Repeat until you’re limited out or have enough bait for the day.
+-Repeat the process until you’re limited out or have enough bait for the day.

 Catching your own live shrimp can be a rewarding experience and save you money in the long run.
 The cost of buying shrimp week after week from a local store will add up to much more than the equipment needed in a short time frame.
-Also, the shrimp will be in better condition than transporting them from a bait store.
-Follow those simple steps and have fun catching them up.
+Pick up a shrimp cast net from a local store or shop online.
+When properly cared for the net will last for years on end.
+Freshly caught shrimp will be in better condition than transporting them from a bait store.
+Follow these simple steps and have fun catching them up.